Butternut squash gratin is everything you’d want in a cozy casserole dish. Cheesy, creamy, flavoured with thyme and garlic and extremely delicious!

 - Preheat the oven to 350F/180C.
 Mix the heavy cream with nutmeg, crushed garlic clove, thyme sprigs and bay leaves and bring it to a boil.
 Take off the heat and let infuse for 10-15 minutes.

-- Peel, deseed and slice a large butternut squash and layer a half of it in a large and shallow buttered dish.
-Pour a half of the herb and garlic infused cream over the squash.
-Then add the second layer and cover with the remaining cream.
-Cover with a tin foil and bake at 350F/ 180C for 30 min.
+- Peel, deseed and slice a large butternut squash and layer half of it in a large and shallow buttered dish.
+Pour half of the herb and garlic infused cream over the squash.
+Then add the second layer of butternut squash and cover with the remaining cream.
+Cover with tin foil and bake at 350F/ 180C for 30 min.

 - Uncover and sprinkle with grated cheese.
 Bake for 20-30 minutes longer uncovered until the cheese is melted and golden and cream is bubbling around the edges.